Get in touch

 I’ve never written very much before.
 Will I be able to enjoy the class?

 Absolutely.
-The twelve-week session is taught as a workshop, with individual attention given to each student.
+The eight-week session is taught as a workshop, with individual attention given to each participate.
 This means you can learn at your own pace, contribute work when you’re ready, and be part of a supportive and like-minded community of writers who know the world of public safety.
 The class is a safe space, as well as a forum for practicing and learning the art and craft of storytelling and writing.

 I’m the spouse of a first responder.
 May I take the class?